 How to Start a Blog

-I go into this in more detail later in this post, but if you want to start your own blog (whether to flip or to keep and earn money from) I highly recommend enrolling in my free email course, Blogging Bootcamp.
+When you’re ready to start your own blog (whether to flip or to keep and earn money from) I highly recommend enrolling in my free email course, Blogging Bootcamp.
 It will teach you how to start your blog in just five days!

 Blogging has an extremely low start-up cost: You really only need to pay for web hosting (I recommend getting it through Bluehost because it’s only $3.95 a month) and a domain name for your blog.
 (And you get your domain name FREE with Bluehost, which saves you about $15-20.)